HelpMeFind Roses, Clematis and Peonies

 Among hybrid Bourbons Souvenier d’Anselme proves particularly hardy, and will drive Gloire de Rosamene entirely out of cultivation as a pillar rose.
 We call attention to this matter at this season because now is the time to take notes of such as grow strong and vigorously.

-Reply #1 of 4 posted 7 SEP 14 by billy teabag
+Reply #1 posted 7 SEP 14 by billy teabag

 Thank you!
 What a perfect description of 'Gloire des Rosomanes': "....the grace of culture, but it has not lost the charm of nature."